 - railroad (n.)

 - 1757, from rail (n.1) + road.
 Originally "road laid with rails for heavy wagons (in mining)."
-The system itself seems to have been in use by late 17c.
-Application to passenger and freight trains dates from 1825, though tending to be replaced in this sense in England by railway (1812).
+The process itself (but not the word) seems to have been in use by late 17c.
+Application to passenger and freight trains dates from 1825, though tending to be replaced in this sense in England by railway.

 - railroad (v.)